 - a.
-The most recent economic forecast indicates property values are holding and no increase in tax revenue for the 2018 2019 budget years.
+The most recent economic forecast indicates property values have slightly increases and some increase in tax revenue for the 2019 2020 budget years.
 The District will continue to seek alternative revenue streams such as: - i.
 Property annexations to offset the decline for the foreseeable future - ii.
 Investment and involvement in Statewide Wildland Mobilizations - iii.
 Out of District Contract for Services Agreements - iv.
 Reduction of overtime costs through alternative staffing models - v.
 Appling for grants - vi.
 Utilizing the power of shared purchasing with other Districts a.
 The District will keep in mind a fire station to the north central area of the District, which could affect the population concentration to the North of Hwy-68.
 Possibly selling current properties not being used to purchase property to the North.